kzndotsh/bloom/README.md

 ## Submission format

 * [ ] Submit via Codegrade by committing and pushing any new changes.
-* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
 * [ ] Check codegrade for automated feedback.
 * [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
+* [ ] Any changes pushed to your "main" branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions